 - I have the power to manage my stress.

 - I choose to respond to situations from a peaceful place.

 - The end result is worth the stress I am currently feeling.

 - I can manage my stress by moving forward.

 Success is not final, failure is not fatal.
 It is the courage to continue that counts.Gigi Goldman

 - How Do You Recognize and Respond to Stress?

 - Manage Stress with a Healthy Lifestyle

-Any one of these stress busters on its own will help control stress, but combining two or more would be even more effective.
-Personally, I always start with a big glass of water, and then move on to one of the other techniques.
-My favor is the brain dump because it gives me the greatest sense of control.
+Any one of these stress-busters on its own will help control stress, but combining two or more would be even more effective.
+Personally, I always start with a big glass of water and then move on to one of the other techniques.
+My favorite is the brain dump because it gives me the greatest sense of control.

 Which of these stress busters works the best for you?